Addressing The Alarming Increase In Myopia Globally, Ojas Eye Hospital Offers Elita Silk, A Revolutionary Vision Correction Procedure In Western India - www.lokmattimes.com

 The number of people suffering from myopia is increasing at an alarming rate world-wide.
 Recognizing the need to address Myopia with advanced and highly precise technologies, Ojas Eye Hospital is currently the only eye hospital in Western India (Maharashtra, Gujarat, Madhya Pradesh and Goa) to offer this advanced technology at their facility in Bandra (W) along with the CONTOURA VISION technology.

-The average cost of Silk Eye surgery in India can usually range between Rs 125,000 to Rs 150,000 for both eyes.
+The average cost of Silk Eye surgery in India can usually range between INR125,000 to INR150,000 for both eyes.
 It is important to note that this estimate may vary depending on individual needs.

 Presently, Ojas Eye Hospital is located at Bandra and Kandivali, with Bandra as its flagship center spread over 3 floors.
 The medical team at Ojas Eye Hospital, led by Dr Niteen has successfully corrected the vision of over 500,000 patients from all over the world in the past 38 years.
 It has successfully operated on over 125,000 patients, including 50,000 plus cataract procedures and 50,000 plus advanced LASIK procedures.
 The hospital plans to open new state-of-the-art facilities in other locations within Mumbai in the near future.